johnpolacek/team-health-checker/README.md

 Now that we can create a health check, we need to be able to share a url with our team and collect their responses.
 We can use the health check’s id to create a route.

 [Now](https://zeit.co/now) is a serverless deployment service from [Zeit](https://zeit.co), the makers of Next.js.
-We will be using Now 2.0 to configure out routes.
+We will be using Now 2.0 to configure our routes - see their [Guide to Custom Serverless Next.js Routing](https://zeit.co/guides/custom-next-js-server-to-routes/).

-Define a new route at `/check/:id` in a now.json config file.
+Define a new route at `/check/:id` in a now.json config file, and specify that our build step will use `@now/next`.

 *now.json*